 Systems with quenched (frozen-in) disorder often exhibit glassy phases at low temperature.
-Standard perturbative methods fail to describe these phases and exact results are limited to 1D and mean field models [1, 2, 3].
-It has been quite a challenge to develop field theoretic and renormalization group (RG) methods, which must include both multiple metastable states and spatial fluctuations in finite dimensions, to describe universal properties of these phases.
-Proposed field theories are unconventional and harder to control than those developed for pure critical systems.
-An expansion around the mean-field replica symmetry (and ergodicity) broken (RSB) solution, much studied in spin glasses, is very difficult even at the 1-loop level [4].
-The functional RG (FRG) was developed for elastic objects pinned by substrate disorder and random fields.
-This class has numerous physical realizations, including vortex lattices, magnetic systems, and charge density waves [5, 6, 7, 8].
+Standard perturbative methods fail to describe these phases and exact results are limited to 1D and mean-field models [1-3].
+It has been quite a challenge to develop field theoretic and renormalization group (RG) methods that include both metastable states and spatial fluctuations to describe universal properties of these phases.
+Proposed field theories are unconventional and harder to control than those for pure critical systems.
+An expansion around the meanfield replica symmetry (and ergodicity) broken (RSB) solution, much studied in spin glasses, is very difficult even at the 1-loop level [4].
+The functional RG (FRG) was developed for elastic objects pinned by substrate disorder and random fields, including vortex lattices, magnetic systems, and charge density waves [5-8].
 The 1-loop FRG has been extended to describe, e.g., depinning of a driven interface [9], activated dynamics [10], quantum models [11], and sensitivity of configurations to disorder changes ("chaos") [12].
-Since the FRG parameterizes the effective action by functions, rather than the few couplings of standard RG, it is better suited to handle an infinite number of marginal parameters at the upper critical dimension (or runaway flows as in correlated fermions [13]).
+Since the FRG parametrizes the effective action by functions, rather than the few couplings of standard RG, it is better suited to handle an infinite number of marginal parameters at the upper critical dimension (or runaway flows as in correlated fermions [13]).

-When applying the FRG to pinned elastic manifolds parameterized by a scalar displacement field u(x), the function in the effective action whose flow is relevant below d=4 is denoted by R(u).
-Physically, this function represents a coarse graining of the correlator of the pinning potential; it encodes an infinite number of couplings, $R^{(2n)}(0)$, $n=0...\infty$.
+When applying the FRG to pinned elastic manifolds parametrized by a scalar displacement field u(x), the function in the effective action whose flow is relevant below d = 4 is denoted by R(u).
+Physically, this function represents a coarse graining of the correlator of the pinning potential.
 An unusual feature of the theory is that R''(u) can develop a linear cusp around u = 0 at finite scale [6].
-In the space of non-analytic functions, perturbative control was recovered to one-loop order (i.e., to $O(\epsilon = 4-d)$) and fixed-point functions R(u) obtained for various universality classes [6, 8, 14].
-The relations between this cusp singularity, multiple metastable states and shocks in energy landscapes have been vividly described [15].
-The FRG agrees with phenomenological models and successfully predicts the roughness exponent ζ of the pinned interface, with the disorder-averaged correlation function $\overline{(u(x)-u(0))^2} \sim x^{2\zeta}$ [16, 17, 18].
+In the space of nonanalytic functions, perturbative control was recovered to one-loop order [i.e., to $O(\epsilon = 4 - d)$] and fixed-point functions R(u) obtained for various universality classes [6,8,14].
+The relations between this cusp singularity, multiple metastable states, and shocks in energy landscapes have been vividly described [15].
+The FRG agrees with phenomenological models and successfully predicts the roughness exponent ζ of the pinned interface, with the disorder-averaged correlation function $\overline{[u(x) - u(0)]^2} \sim x^{2\zeta}$ [16-18].

-Though much has been achieved, it has been questioned

-[14] whether the FRG can be extended in a systematic loop expansion, i.e., to higher order in ε .
-Dealing with a non-analytic action is very subtle [19], and even 1-loop consistency is not obvious [20].
-Recently, a candidate renormalizable field theory for statics [19, 21] (and a distinct one for depinning [22]) was obtained beyond one loop.
-Crucial to its construction is the property that the cusp remains linear to higher orders.
+Though much has been achieved, it has been questioned [14] whether the FRG can be extended in a systematic loop expansion, i.e., to higher order in ε .
+Dealing with a non-analytic action is very subtle [19,20].
+Recently, candidate renormalizable field theories for statics [19,21] and depinning [22] were obtained beyond one loop.
+Crucial to their construction is the property that the cusp remains linear to higher orders.
 If confirmed, the FRG provides a simpler method to attack glass problems where the RSB phenomenology can be avoided.

-This paper presents a new level of "smoking gun" tests of the FRG for manifolds, by directly measuring the fixed-point function R(u) for three universality classes (Figs. 1-3).
-This is achieved, as proposed in Ref.
-[23], by adding to the disorder a parabolic potential (i.e., a mass m) with a variable minimum location v.
-The resulting sample-dependent free energy $\hat{V}(v)$ defines a renormalized potential whose second cumulant correlator in v space is the same R(v) function as defined in the field theory (from the replicated effective ac-
+This Letter presents a new level of "smoking gun" tests of the FRG for manifolds, by directly measuring the fixed-point function R(u) for three universality classes (Figs. 1-3).
+This is achieved by adding to the disorder a parabolic potential (a mass m) with a variable location v for the minimum [23].
+This leads to a sample-dependent free